 Installation on a Dedicated Host

-This option assumes installation of StarWind Virtual SAN (as Windows-based application or as Linux-based VM on ESXi) on a separate physical box and acts as a storage provider for the compute nodes.
+This option implies the installation of StarWind Virtual SAN as a Windows-based application or Linux VM.
+The storage server is a separate physical box and acts as a storage provider for the compute nodes.
 As mentioned above, dedicated infrastructure provides sensitive control over hardware utilization.
-Unlike some cases of hyperconverged architecture, this type of deployment is usually considered for large environments.
+Unlike some cases of hyperconverged architecture, this deployment type is often considered for large environments.
 This is caused by possible virtual resources underprovisioning that results in a significant waste of budget on the hardware that could remain unused.

 Guides on configuring a two-node setup are available at the following links: